quotient-im/gtad/README.md

 As of GTAD 0.7, the printer configuration is stored in the top-level `mustache` node and includes the following parts:

+##### `delimiter`
+Since GTAD 0.8, Mustache delimiters can be reassigned to a different pair.
+This may be necessary to comfortably work with languages like Julia that use braces for template specialisation (see #42).
+The value must be a string, with the opening and closing sequences separated by a whitespace; e.g.:
+`delimiter: '%| |%'
+replaces `{{` with `%|` and `}}` with `|%`.

+P.S.
+Previous versions accepted `_delimiter` under `constants` - unfortunately,
+     it never could practically serve the intended purpose is it had to be defined in the beginning of every single Mustache snippet (file, constant or partial).
+Due to a significant change in behavior, the old location is _not_ supported any more.

 ##### `constants`
 This is a string-to-string map that forms a part of the context for the Mustache